 Thank you for your comment.
 We’ve added text to the methods section to clarify our population:

-“While the Rojas-Rueda et al. meta-analysis restricted to adults aged 18 and over, the gridded population data from JRC was only available at the 100m pixel resolution for the total population.”
+“While the Rojas-Rueda et al. meta-analysis restricted to adults aged 18 and over, we used the total population because that was the gridded population data available from JRC at the 100m pixel resolution.
+Though children were not included in the Rojas-Rueda et al. study, other systematic reviews and meta-analyses have linked increase NDVI to increased physical activity, reduced asthma and respiratory disease, and xx.”

 We’ve also added text to the discussion section to expand upon how the differences in age groups across these studies might affect our comparison: